AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 $$
 {{< math.inline >}}
 <p>
-It is, therefore, necessary to set the probability associated with the impossible action to 0.
+Therefore, it is necessary to set the probability associated with the impossible action to 0.
-When we apply the mask, the logits associated with the impossible action are at\(-\infty\).
+The logits associated with the impossible action are at\(-\infty\) when we apply the mask.
-To shift from the logits to the probability domain, we use the Softmax function:
+We use the softmax function to shift from the logits to the probability domain:
 </p>
 {{</ math.inline >}}
 $$